dtinth/POST-chat-bot/static/README.md

 ### Step 3: Send it messages

-When you send it a message, it will reply back with “Hello world!”
+When you send it a message, it will reply back with “Hello, world!”

 <div class="chat-bubbles">
   <p class="bubble -me">test</p>